-In this episode we speak with Dr. Daniel Lieberman, professor of Biological Sciences at Harvard University, whose influential research has helped popularize the idea that humans are born to run.
+In this podcast episode we speak with Dr. Daniel Lieberman, professor of Biological Sciences at Harvard University, whose influential research has helped popularize the idea that humans are born to run.

 His new book is called Exercised -Why Something We Never Evolved to Do is Healthy and Rewarding.

 Interview with Daniel Lieberman

 Daniel Lieberman is a professor of Biological Sciences at Harvard University.
 He received his B.A., M.A., and PhD from Harvard and also a M. Phil from Cambridge.
 One of his focuses is on studying the evolution of physical activity and (lucky for us) the evolution of running.

 In 2004 he co-authored a paper that argued that humans evolved to run long distances.
 His work was influential to the writing of the best-selling book Born to Run by Christopher McDougall.
 This book argues for barefoot/ minimalism and profiles the Tarahumara -a tribe in Mexico renown for their long distance running ability.